austral/specification/src/intro.md

 # Introduction

 Austral is a low-level, statically-typed, memory safe, compiled dialect of Lisp.
+Aesthetically it derives from Common Lisp, but its type system is closest to that of Haskell.
+Memory and resource safety is achieved through the use of linear types.

-## Design
+## Conventions

-## Notational Conventions
+### Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be